wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-1.md

 [on](/2013/09/27/Gettingstarted-with-android-part-3.html)
 [android](/2013/10/04/Getting-started-with-android-part-4.html) development I
 found that I wanted wercker to set the version numbering for me.
-Each release should out increment some counter.
-In this in-depth article, we will explore a solution using an external website (running on a free heroku instance) which can supply us with a build number.
+Each release should increment some counter.
+In this in-depth article, we will explore a solution using an external website (running on a free Heroku dyno) which can supply us with a build number.
 A working version of the step on wercker can be found [here](https://app.wercker.com/#applications/524d763ba5db0adc70010666/tab/details)